-- The Head Teacher Welfare, coordinates whole school student welfare programs.
-The HT Welfare has meetings with Year Advisers and the wellbeing team, and they monitor student progress and lead the learning support team. - The Head Teacher Administration (Attendance), approves requests to leave the school (pass outs) during school hours.
-You must have a request note which should be placed in the box located outside the head of Administration office when you arrive at school. - Each Deputy Principal has the role of implementation and monitoring of all curriculums in terms of teaching and learning for their year cohorts.
+- The Head Teacher Welfare coordinates whole school student welfare programs.
+The HT Welfare has meetings with Year Advisers and the wellbeing team, and they monitor student progress and lead the learning support team.
+If you arrive at school without the correct or full school uniform, a note should be presented to Mr Howe and a uniform pass will be issued. - Each Deputy Principal has the role of implementation and monitoring of all curriculums in terms of teaching and learning for their year cohorts.
 This includes faculty programs and assessment policies and NSW Education Standards Authority (NESA) requirements.
-Students who are experiencing learning problems are eventually referred to the Head Teacher Teaching and Learning.

-If there is a need to inform the Deputy of a problem or you need a uniform pass, on those occasions, when you have arrived at school without the correct or full school uniform, a note should be presented to your respective Deputy and a uniform pass obtained.

-- The Principal, Mr Smith is always interested in what goes on in the school.
-Whilst he is confident to delegate routine matters to the staff, this does not mean that he is detached from the day to day school life experiences of students, staff, parents and community in the school.
+Students who are experiencing learning problems are eventually referred to the Head Teacher Teaching and Learning. - The Principal, Mr Smith is always interested in what goes on in the school.
+Whilst he is confident to delegate routine matters to the staff, this does not mean that he is detached from the day-to-day school life experiences of students, staff, parents and community in the school.
 Mr Smith's job is to provide the educational and managerial leadership of the school. - School Counsellor Our School Counsellors have special training in educational psychology and counselling as well as teaching experience and are available to help individual students with personal and educational problems.
 Students may self-refer or may be referred by teachers or parents.
 Counsellors are also available to parents who are welcome to telephone the school to make an appointment.
 GHS has a School Counsellor on site every day of the week.